MCAT and DAT

 The Dental Admission Test (DAT) is a computer-based, standardized exam developed and administered by the American Dental Association (ADA).
 Complete information about the exam, including registration dates and deadlines, is available on the ADEA website.
 Register early for the best rates and choices of test location.
 For more information about DAT registration, preparation, and scores, please go to the ADA’s site.

 It’s best to take the exam after you have adequately studied the requisite content and taken enough practice exams to feel comfortable with the timing and format of the exam.
-For more information about when to take the DAT and when it would be appropriate to retake the DAT, please refer to PDF Document: PDF Document: PDF Document: Guide Three.
+For more information about when to take the DAT and when it would be appropriate to retake the DAT, please refer to PDF Document: PDF Document: the 2024 DAT Guide.

 What is on the DAT?